-Tip #3: Show people what’s at stake and how their input will be used.
+- Tip #3: Show people what’s at stake and how their input will be used.

-Tip #5: Start engaging early on in the planning process.
+- Tip #5: Start engaging early on in the planning process.
 People want to weigh in before decisions have been made.

 Question 2: “What’s in it for me?”

-Question 3: “Am I comfortable here?”
+Question 3: “Am I comfortable with this?”

 Question 4: “Can you help me with this?”

-Planning issues can be intimidating and many people don’t feel qualified to register an opinion.
+Planning issues can be intimidating, and many people don’t feel qualified to register an opinion.
 It’s important to help people learn in a way that doesn’t turn them off.

 Question 5: “I’m in a rush.
 Do I really need to finish this?”